 The Terminator franchise is returning to the big screen with original director James Cameron in a producer role.
-The upcoming film also has a new star playing the titular Terminator, as well as several additional supporting cast members.
+The upcoming film has a new star playing the titular Terminator, and now we have our first look at the film’s leading ladies.

-It’s difficult not to be excited about the prospect of a new Terminator trilogy — especially considering Cameron (who largely dropped his involvement after Terminator 2: Judgment Day) is back, albeit as an executive producer.
+It’s difficult not to be excited about the prospect of a new Terminator trilogy — as Cameron has teased — especially considering the acclaimed filmmaker (who largely dropped his involvement after Terminator 2: Judgment Day) is back, albeit as an executive producer.
 Deadpool director Tim Miller will helm the first film in the new trilogy, and Arnold Schwarzenegger will return as the classic T-800 Terminator, with original franchise star Linda Hamilton also reprising her role as Sarah Connor.

 With the Terminator sequel scheduled to hit theaters November 22, 2019, here is everything we know about the movie so far.